Ahmed-Zaher/Genome-Assembler/README.md

 # Genome-Assembler

-A basic assembler to assemble a genome from a set of error-prone reads.
+A basic genome assembler to assemble contigs of a genome from a set of error-prone reads.
 This project is based on the [Genome Assembly Programming Challenge](https://www.coursera.org/learn/assembling-genomes) capstone project on Coursera.

 The assembler work as follows:
 * It breaks given reads into k-mers (with k = 20)